-At press date, however, Animal People sources at all levels of HSUS/HSI said they still hadn’t been officially informed of any board or executive decisions and none acknowledged either signing or knowing about a petition, leaving the possibility that Animal People had received a planted rumor, perhaps designed to identify leaks.
+Sources at all levels of HSUS/HSI said they still hadn’t been officially informed of any board or executive decisions and none acknowledged either signing or knowing about a petition.

-Yet another report, reaching Animal People hours before press time, held that Hoyt and Irwin were not terminated, but were instead voted big raises, as happened in the wake of 1988 and 1991 Jack Anderson exposes about their compensation.
+Yet another report, held that Hoyt and Irwin were not terminated, but were instead voted big raises, as happened in the wake of 1988 and 1991 Jack Anderson exposes about their compensation.
 The source didn’t have information pertaining to Wills.

-A top source at HSUS explicitly told Animal People that Wills was fired on August 11, but Wills officially remains on administrative leave.
+A top source at HSUS explicitly stated that Wills was fired on August 11, but Wills officially remains on administrative leave.

 The Booby Hatch